 - Becomes even funnier if one has ever watched Spider-Man: The Animated Series.
-The episode introducing Nick Fury has Fury reveal J. Jonah Jameerson printed Fury's Obituary (cover story) with the negative flipped, putting the eye-patch on the wrong side.
+The episode introducing Nick Fury has Fury reveal J. Jonah Jameson printed Fury's Obituary (cover story) with the negative flipped, putting the eye-patch on the wrong side.
 This is a major plot point at the climax of the episode.

-- Just before the film's wide release, Jake Gyllenhaal posted a video on Instagram of him in a funk, trying to enjoy lunch and a beer.
-While wearing his fishbowl helmet.
+- Just before the film's wide release, Jake Gyllenhaal posted a video on Instagram of him in a funk, trying to enjoy lunch and a beer, while wearing his fishbowl helmet.
 It must be seen to be believed.

 - For the digital home video release, Sony Pictures uploaded a "Official Night Monkey Trailer" that comes off as a Meme Acknowledgement.
 After the deal between Marvel Studios and Sony Pictures came to a temporary stalemate, one of the most popular jokes among fans was "Make a Night Monkey movie in the MCU instead".

 - The Hilarious Outtakes:Jacob Batalon: Welcome to the bloopers.
 I feel like we haven't messed up too bad.